2022 in Estonian football: III liiga

 The relegation play-offs were not held in 2023 because there were not enough teams interested in getting promoted to III liiga.

 IV liiga

 The 2022 season of IV liiga will differ from the previous year's: although the division has as many entrants as in the previous season (26), the clubs voted to have two regions with 13 members.
 In the first round, every team in the same region will play each other once.
 In the second round, the table is split into two, as teams ranked 1.-7. and 8.-13. will play five or six games more.
 At the end of the season, clubs placed in the top four get the opportunity to get promoted to III liiga.
 Fifth and sixth teams can take part in the promotion play-offs against III liiga's 10th-placed clubs.
-The season starts on the 24th of April and the first round concludes on the 21st of August.
+The season starts on 24 April and the first round concludes on 21 August.